 Others editions have “tristful” visage instead of “heated.”

 I’m guessing one is a Q1 or Q2 and the other is the folio?
 Heated does rather follow the glowing face a bit better, I suppose.
-It stars with just a little bit of heat – a little glow – to become heated.
+It starts with just a little bit of heat – a little glow – to become heated.
 Tristful is a fun construction – a fun word.
 A little Italian, a little English – all sad.

 But heated implies anger, tristful implies sadness – in both cases, heaven’s face is upset about Gertrude – as upset as the end of the world apparently.